-Reading & Translating in Tibetan
+Reading & Translating Course in Tibetan

 Completing the Level II Course, students are empowered to delve deeper into their study of Tibetan using various TLI reader/translation workbooks.
 As with previous courses, the group reads and studies a Classical Tibetan text such as the Heart Sutra in conjunction with the study of The Divine Tree Grammar Poem and Commentary.
 With Lama David as your experienced guide, we will study in an integrated manner to learn more about Tibetan grammar and vocabulary, as well as about Tibetan Buddhism.